edoardottt/awesome-hacker-search-engines/README.md

 - [USA Data Search](https://usa-official.com/) - The USA official website provides access to public data that can be searched and viewed by anyone
 - [AnyWho](https://www.anywho.com/) - Finding People, Places, and Businesses
 - [Lullar](https://com.lullar.com/) - Profile Search by Email, First Last Name or Username
+- [Ancestry](https://www.ancestry.com/search/) - The largest for-profit genealogy company in the world, it operates a network of genealogical, historical records, and related genetic genealogy websites

 ### Unclassified